 The swimming areas at Surfrider Beach are also top-notch, but limited and popular.

 El Matador Beach

 Get ready to be in awe of the caves, sea stacks, and arches that make this area a very popular Malibu spot to take photos.

-You don’t want to miss El Matador Beach.
-It’s a popular Malibu spot and one of the best places to watch the sunset in town.
+El Matador Beach is a popular Malibu beach and one of the best places to watch the sunset in town.

 Paradise Cove Beach